4 Ways to Help Patients Overcome Medication Adherence Barriers

 It’s very normal and human to forget things sometimes.
 However, forgetfulness is a common barrier to medication adherence across all patient populations.

 Elderly patients and those in memory care are at higher risk of forgetting to take their medications.
 However, it’s also common for patients to have busy schedules and simply forget to take their medications.
-This is especially true for polypharmacy patients with complex regimens who are prescribed multiple medications each day.
+This is especially true for polypharmacy patients with complex regimens who are prescribed multiple medications.

 Poor Communication